univention/univention-corporate-server/doc/manual/installation.rst

 On systems that showed a problem with the graphic variant of Univention Installer, the installation may be also started in text mode.
-To achieve this, in the DVD boot menu :guilabel:`Advanced options` the entry :guilabel:`Install in text mode` has to be selected.
+To achieve this, in the DVD boot menu *Advanced options* the entry *Install in text mode* has to be selected.

 During installation in text mode Univention Installer shows the same information and asks for the same settings.
 After partitioning the hard drive, the system is